 The U.S. government allows the International Student Advisor to authorize a reduced course load, or RCL, if the student meets one of the four criteria for an exception above for a given semester.
 For all reasons other than illness, the student’s Academic Advisor must approve the course reduction.

 Reduced Course Load (RCL) authorizations are granted on a per-semester basis.
-The spring 2023 Reduced Course Load (RCL) application will open December 17, 2022.
-Students who need less than full-time enrollment to graduate in the spring 2023 semester should apply for the RCL by January 17, 2023.
+The Fall 2023 Reduced Course Load (RCL) application will open August 1, 2023.
+Students who need less than full-time enrollment to graduate in the fall 2023 semester should apply for the RCL by August 28, 2023.
 Students should apply for an RCL or enroll full-time by the drop/add deadline of the semester.

 For three types of RCL, the ISSO must approve the RCL request before the student is authorized to drop below full-time enrollment.
 However, if you are graduating in the upcoming semester and have no previous RCL requests, you may register for a reduced course load in the expectation that your "Final Semester" RCL will be approved (read on for details).
 If you are requesting a reduced course load to graduate this semester, AND if you have not requested a reduced course load before, you may assume that the ISSO will approve your reduced course load request.
 The ISSO may not open the application until up to 30 days before the upcoming semester begins; additionally, it may take several days to approve your Reduced Course Load application.
 While you are waiting for official approval, or even before you submit your application, you are free to register for less than a full course load.